Star Wars: Galaxy of Heroes: Ships

 Ship battles were added on November 22, 2016.
 This feature allows players to control various spaceships through their captains and pilots.
 The vehicles are controlled and played similarly to the main game with the player's characters, with the addition of an unassailable capital ship, which offers leadership bonuses, special abilities, and additional attacks.

-23 different ships were available at the launch of the new feature.
-As of January 2023, there are now 51 ships and 10 capital ships.
+At launch of the feature, 23 different ships were available.
+As of January 2023, there are 51 ships and 10 capital ships.
 Ships enhancement mirrors that of characters, each area available for improvement - rarity, level, skill level - requiring a different, special currency.
 These currencies are acquired through daily challenges and daily reward for fleet arena standing.

 Mods

 Mods (short for modifications) are an optional upgrade for characters within the game.
 Once the player's account reaches level 50, Mods become available to any of their characters that are level 50 or above.
 There are different categories of mods, each of which yields a different primary effect on the stats of the character that has equipped it.
 This effect allows players to increase statistical areas of their characters to yield better performance in battle.

 In the late summer of 2018, EA released an update that significantly changed how mods worked, dubbed "Mods 2.0".
 The update grants players more freedom on what kinds of mods they would like to acquire by eliminating character faction requirements from the Mod Challenges, and provides suggestions for each character on which mod types should be used.
 In addition, mods graded as Mark V (the original, typical Mark limit) can be "sliced" to increase their color tier and level up extra secondary stats, and can be sliced once more to reach an extra-higher, exclusive Mark VI tier.
 In October 2021, players were given the ability to slice their Mark VI mods' color tier to the maximum of tier 6-A (Mark VI, color A).
 Slicing requires parts acquired from an extra set of very difficult mod battles against characters of a certain faction, while all mod battles now use a separate pool of energy.
 The slicing materials needed to slice mods from 6-E to 6-A were added as exclusive rewards in the Galactic Challenges, then also to Conquest when the latter was released.